A familiar challenge...

 Driving client acquisition campaigns every quarter helps put things in perspective and removes the reactionary measure that sees many firms jump from activity to activity with little or no impact.

-Targeting works, too
+Targeting new clients for your business works, too

-As with any campaign, you need to target a specific sector - something that we see a general refusal of by firms who “can work with any owner-managed business regardless of sector”.
+As with any campaign, you need to target a specific sector - something that we see a general refusal of by firms who “can work with any owner-managed business regardless of the sector”.
 Almost all of our partners are general accounting practices and work with a wide range of business types and sectors.